-- 8.1 Resource Implications This paper provides an update on the medium term financial position. - 8.2 The Council currently has £15.3m in general reserves and £8.7m in earmarked reserves. - 8.3 The Council also has limited capital reserves (£0.9m).
-In general capital reserves can only be used to fund capital expenditure and are not permitted to be used to fund revenue deficits.

-- 8.4 The key risks are: - There could be a second wave of Covid 19 infections, which could require a second full lockdown incurring further costs and income losses to the Council. - Until the Provisional Finance Settlement is issued in December 2020, there is material uncertainty over the future funding position. - 8.5 Legal Implications The Council has a legal duty to ensure its financial position remains robust.
+- 8.1 Resource Implications This paper provides an update on the medium term financial position. - 8.2 The Council currently has £11.9m in the General Fund Balance / General Fund Reserve and £12.1m in earmarked reserves. - 8.3 The Council also has limited capital reserves (£3.5m).
+In general capital reserves can only be used to fund capital expenditure and are not permitted to be used to fund revenue deficits. - 8.4 The key risks are: - There could be a second wave of Covid 19 infections, which could require a second full lockdown incurring further costs and income losses to the Council. - Until the Provisional Finance Settlement is issued in December 2020, there is material uncertainty over the future funding position. - 8.5 Legal Implications The Council has a legal duty to ensure its financial position remains robust.